What is Englischhausen?

 To be a volunteer at Englischhausen (an "Anglo") you must be a native English speaker with enough life and career experiences to keep you talking for up to 16 hours a day.
 Unfortunately German speakers are not usually allowed to attend; we promise our clients that this will be a 100% English atmosphere and the presence of bilingual Anglos can be detrimental to the program.
 English must be everywhere with absolutely no escape!
 The minimum age requirement is 22 (although we do sometimes make exceptions for outstanding applicants over 18).

-If you've previously applied for Pueblo Ingles then you can now request this course through the main site here
+If you've previously applied for Pueblo Ingles then you can now request this course through the website of our partner company Diverbo here

-If you have never previously filled an application then you can do so here (unfortunately Internet Explorer version 11 cannot be used for this application form)
+If you have never previously filled an application then you can do so via the website of our partner company Diverbo here (unfortunately Internet Explorer version 11 cannot be used for this application form)

 What qualities do you look for in an "Anglo"?